-Recommendation 6: Charter Template:
+Recommendation 4: Charter Template:

-Staff be directed to update Working Group Guidelines, Annex 1, Section 6.2 of p.53 to reflect the template WG recommendation included with any consensus policy recommendations that will measure whether the policy change produced the intended affect.
+The WG directs staff to update Working Group Guidelines, Annex 1, Section 6.2 of p.53 to reflect the template WG recommendation included with any consensus policy recommendations that will measure whether the policy change produced the intended affect.
 As part of the prior recommendation, the Charter template work product should be updated to reflect the same change as noted in the WGG.
 A template recommendation can be found in the deliverables section of the Draft Charter Template found in Annex A.

-Recommendation 7: Final Report Template
+Recommendation 5: Final Report Template

-Staff be directed, as part of the Work Products Template recommendations, the same intended affect recommendation be imported into the Final Report template.
-A model of the template recommendation can be found in the deliverables section of the Draft Charter Template found in Annex A.
+The WG directs staff, as part of the prior Work Product Template recommendations, to import the same template recommendation into the Final Report template.
+A model of the template recommendation can be found in the deliverables section of the Draft Charter Template found in Annex A of this report.

+Recommendation 6: Metrics Request Introduction in WGG

+The Working Group directs staff to update Annex 1 (p.53) of the Policy Development Process Manual, by adding a new Section 4.5 2 labelled “Metrics Request Decision Tree and Form”.
+This section will contain introductory content in how the GNSO can make requests for data and metrics at the Issue Scoping phase or during the Working Group phase of the Policy Development Process.

+Recommendation Details:

+The following text is suggested to be added to WGG in a new Section 4.5 in Annex 1 on Page 50:

+4.5 Metrics Request Decision Tree and Form

+If a Stakeholder Group or Constituency at the Issue Identification phase or during the Working phase of the Policy Development Process determines that acquisition of data and or metrics may better facilitate issue development or deliberations, it should utilize the Metrics Request Decision Tree and submit a Request Form to the GNSO Council for consideration and subsequent facilitation by staff.
+The requestor should perform a preliminary requirements definition and an approximate sizing of resources that may be required.
+Refer to [Section X.X] for the decision tree and request form.

-Recommendation 8: Metrics Request Template & Decision Tree
+Recommendation 7: Metrics Request Form & Decision Tree in WGG

-Staff be directed, to import the Data Metric Template found in Annex C and the Metrics Request Decision Tree found in Annex B be imported into the Working Group Guidelines.
+The WG directs staff to import the Metrics Request Decision Tree found in Annex B and Metrics Request Form found in Annex C of this report be imported into the Working Group Guidelines, likely an Annex.
 Staff has the discretion of creating a link and posting the decision tree external to the WGG, but the form should be included to compliment other suggested changes and the form used when requesting an Issue Report.

 5.3.5.3 Preliminary level of consensus for this recommendation

-The WG appears to have rough consensus for this recommendation, but it should be noted that no formal consensus call was undertaken.
+The WG appears to have consensus for this recommendation, but it should be noted that no formal consensus call was undertaken.
 Such a formal consensus call will be conducted once the recommendation is finalized following review of the public comments received on this Initial Report.

 5.3.5.4 Expected impact of the proposed recommendation